OmarElshrief/AI_Project/README.md

 ## Academic artificial intelligence project

-    ### It is an agent for a store that sells a variety of laptop brands
+     It is an agent for a store that sells a variety of laptop prands